Public Question Time Guidelines

 - Be confidential in nature or of legal significance;

-- To be aimed to embarrass a Councillor, or member of Council staff;
+- Be aimed to embarrass a Councillor or member of Council staff;

-- To relate to the personal hardship of any resident or ratepayer;
+- Relate to the personal hardship of any resident or ratepayer;

-- To relate to proposed developments or legal advice;
+- Relate to proposed developments or legal advice;

-- To relate to matters affecting the security of Council property;
+- Relate to matters affecting the security of Council property;

-- To relate to any other matter which Council considers would prejudice the Council or any person.
+- Relate to any other matter which Council considers would prejudice the Council or any person.

-- they have received a written response to the question from a Councillor or a member of Council staff.
+- Have already been asked in writing of a Councillor or a member of Council staff, or if the person submitting the question has already received a written response to the question from a Councillor or a member of Council staff.

 - If the Mayor or Chairperson has determined that the question shall not be read to the meeting:

-- the question shall be available to councillors upon request.
+- The question shall be available to Councillors.